AchrafKassioui/Learning-SpriteKit/README.md

 - Includes bodies that are colliding or have matching contact bit masks.
 - Works if either collision bit masks or contact bit masks overlap.
 - Even if a body's contact bit mask is 0, it will still be reported if it can collide with this body.
+- No delegate or automated call is triggered—this function must be manually polled when needed.

 ## Pointers and Objects